 This video from British Cycling explains how cyclists filter and rejoin traffic.
 If you’re a driver changing lanes or letting a passenger out in traffic, you should always check for cyclists on either side.

-Ride without a helmet
+Cyclists ride without a helmet

 The simple answer?
 They don’t have to.
 There is no law against riding without a helmet in the UK.